twm105/olympic-medals-predict/readme.md

 ## Next Steps & AI Safety Considerations
 This Project was intended to be a brief learning exercise, and has already taken longer than planned!
 As ever there are some further steps that could be taken on if time and priorities allowed:
+- **Run predictions on Paris 2024 results:** I did do a spot prediciton for Team GB ahead of the Paris Games, with quite accurate results.
+A full set of the latest features could be downloaded and assessed for accuracy a few years on.
 - **Further experimentation with alternate model architectures:** other classic ML models could be more rigorously experimented with.
 This could be extended to deep learning.
 - **Further feature engineering:** some ideas include:
     - Does concentration of competition play a role?
 E.g. in Europe where there are many other competitive nations nearby to foster competition.